Kamperhub/kamperhub-app/FIREBASE_SETUP_CHECKLIST.md

 ---

-### Step 4: Verify Your Setup (Troubleshooting)
+### Step 5: Verify Your Setup (Troubleshooting)

-If you are still having issues, you can use the built-in diagnostic tool.
+After restarting your server, you can use the built-in diagnostic tool to confirm everything is set up correctly.

-1. After restarting your server, go to the following URL in your browser:
+1. Go to the following URL in your browser:
-    `[YOUR_APP_URL]/api/debug/env`
+    `[YOUR_APP_URL]/api/debug/env` (e.g., http://localhost:8081/api/debug/env)
-2. This will show a JSON response indicating the status ("Set" or "Not Set") of each required environment variable.
+2. This will show a JSON response indicating the status of each required environment variable.
-3. If a variable shows as "Not Set", please double-check its name in `.env.local` and ensure you have restarted the server.
+3.  **Check the `PROJECT_IDS_MATCH` field.** If it says `"NO - MISMATCH DETECTED"`, it means the Project ID in your `GOOGLE_APPLICATION_CREDENTIALS_JSON` does not match your `NEXT_PUBLIC_FIREBASE_PROJECT_ID`.
+Ensure you generated the service account key from the correct Firebase project.

 > **Warning:** Never commit your `.env.local` file to Git.
 It contains secrets that provide administrative access to your Firebase project.